The Delegates Revolt

 In yesterday’s speech, the prime minister attempted to make a virtue of his government’s increasing unpopularity, boasting that ‘many of the decisions we must take will be unpopular’ and explaining that ‘If they were popular — they’d be easy’.

-Starmer and his team appear to believe this doubling down on the ‘unpopular’ frames him as a defiant leader prepared to make tough but necessary choices.
-For the public, it increasingly casts him as stubborn, brittle and avoiding the truly difficult decisions; nobody buys that the government is picking on poor pensioners instead of the super-rich because the latter would be too easy targets.
+Starmer and his team appear to believe that doubling down on the ‘unpopular’ frames him as a defiant leader prepared to make tough but necessary choices.
+For the public, this increasingly casts him as stubborn, brittle, and avoiding truly difficult decisions; nobody buys that the government is picking on poor pensioners instead of the super-rich because the latter would be too easy targets.

 These attempts to defend the cuts as a necessary sacrifice also inflame the deep anger at the growing corruption scandal.
 The past few weeks have seen government ministers oscillate between justifying accepting hundreds of thousands of pounds in designer clothes, concert tickets, holidays and lavish parties and explaining why pensioners surviving on £12,000 a year must tighten their belts.
 Sacrifice, it seems, is only expected of some.